AumPatel2208/Asteroids_OpenGL/README.md

-# Knights Embers
+# Asteroids
-> A 3D game created in Open-GL & C++ for Games Tech Coursework
+> A 2D game created in Open-GL & C++ for Games Tech Coursework
 ## Aum Patel